ccubed/PyMoe/README.md

 ## 1.0
 This brings us to 1.0.
 A stable release for Pymoe.
 It supports the majority of my end goal websites and it has some good interfaces.
 This is a breaking change, thus the major bump.
 I cannot stress enough that you should not update unless you have taken the time to read through and note the differences.
 There are several.
+## 1.0.4
+This fixes anilist.
+If you don't have this, anilist won't work.

 ## Kitsu
 Kitsu is the new Hummingbird if you're wondering where Hummingbird went.